domandlj/Judgments-as-types/README.md

-# Judgments-as-types
+# Implementing formal systems in Idris2
 Using dependent types as a metalanguage with Idris2.

-You can use a dependently typed language like Idris, Agda, Coq (gallina?), etc. as a metalangue for reasoning about formal systems (propositional logic, FOL, hoare logic, simply typed lambda calculus, etc.).
+You can use a dependently typed language like Idris, Agda, Coq (gallina?), etc. as a metalangue for reasoning about formal systems (propositional logic, FOL, hoare logic, simply typed lambda calculus, etc.) encoding the judgments in types.
 This idea is the core of the Edinburgh Logical Framework (ELF).

+I will show how to implement classical propositional logic and first order logic, with a fast, easy and painless way to handle binders.
+Perhaps later i add Hoare logic.

 ## Curry-Howard
 | **Formal system**         | **Type theory** | **Marketing name**       |